Table of Contents

 Migration is straightforward for most use cases.
 Here is the path:

-- Sign up at app.readysms.io/signup — free, no credit card, 2,500 messages included so you can test deliverability before committing.
+- Sign up at app.readysms.io/signup — pay-as-you-go, with free test sends to your own number so you can test deliverability before committing.

 - Register 10DLC.
-Inside the ReadySMS dashboard, add your brand ($10 one-time) and campaign ($20 one-time).
-Approval typically takes 1–3 business days.
+Inside the ReadySMS dashboard, register your brand and campaign ($35 one-time with a new number, $30 if migrating an existing one) —.
+You start sending on ReadySMS's shared registered pool immediately after submitting; you don't wait.
+Brand approval typically takes 24–48 hours; your dedicated number activates once the campaign approves.
 If your Telnyx 10DLC is already registered through TCR, the brand data is often reusable.

 - Port your numbers (optional).
 If you want to keep your existing Telnyx numbers, submit a Letter of Authorization inside ReadySMS.
 LNP (Local Number Portability) typically takes 5–10 business days.